Royal Merioneth Rifles: 1852 Reforms

 The Dolgelly-based Merionethshire regiment was revived, moving its headquarters to Bala.
 Edward Morgan, a half-pay captain in the 75th Foot and veteran of the Peninsular War was appointed as Lt-Col Commandant on 20 October 1852, and new officers were commissioned.
 The following year it was renamed as the Royal Merionethshire Rifle Corps.
-As a rifle unit it adopted the Rifle green uniform replaced rums with bugles, and gave up carrying Regimental colours.
+As a rifle unit it adopted the Rifle green uniform replaced drums with bugles, and gave up carrying Regimental colours.